altafsyah/json-to-ts/README.md

 # json-to-ts

 A fast, zero-config CLI tool that converts JSON into TypeScript interfaces.
-Pipe any JSON in, get clean `.ts` interfaces out.
+Pipe any JSON in get clean `.ts` interfaces out.

-Built in Rust with a single dependency (`serde_json`) — instant startup, no runtime needed.

 ## Features